airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 Some notes on the above code:

-1. As described in the [specification](https://docs.airbyte.com/understanding-airbyte/airbyte-protocol/#key-takeaways), Airbyte connectors are CLIs which communicate via stdout, so the output of the command is simply a JSON string formatted according to the Airbyte Specification.
-So to "return" a value we use `print` to output the return value to stdout
+1. As described in the [specification](https://docs.airbyte.com/understanding-airbyte/airbyte-protocol/#key-takeaways),
+   Airbyte connectors are CLIs which communicate via stdout, so the output of the command is simply a JSON string formatted according to the Airbyte Specification.
+So to "return" a value we use `print` to output the return value to stdout.
-2. All Airbyte commands can output log messages that take the form `{"type":"LOG", "log":"message"}`, so we create a helper method `log(message)` to allow logging
+2. All Airbyte commands can output log messages that take the form `{"type":"LOG", "log":"message"}`, so we create a helper method `log(message)` to allow logging.
-3. All Airbyte commands can output error messages that take the form `{"type":"TRACE", "trace": {"type": "ERROR", "emitted_at": current_time_in_ms, "error": {"message": error_message}}}}`, so we create a helper method `log_error(message)` to allow error messages
+3. All Airbyte commands can output error messages that take the form `{"type":"TRACE", "trace": {"type": "ERROR", "emitted_at": current_time_in_ms, "error": {"message": error_message}}}}`, so we create a helper method `log_error(message)` to allow error messages.

 Now if we run `python source.py spec` we should see the specification printed out: